crisarenas/Mapping-Holonomic/README.md

 <details>
 <summary><h2>Localization</h2></summary>

 The kitchen map is already built.
-The following command opens the kitchen world in Gazebo, the created map in RViz, and places the robot in a random position in the environment.
-Then, AMCL localization is used to estimate the real position of the robot.
+The following command opens the kitchen world in Gazebo and the created map in RViz Then, AMCL localization is used to estimate the real position of the robot.

 ```
-roslaunch tiago_2dnav_gazebo tiago_navigation.launch public_sim:=true lost:=true world:=pal_kitchen base_type:=omni_base arm:=false end_effector:=false map:=$HOME/.pal/tiago_maps/configurations/tiago_kitchen
+roslaunch tiago_2dnav_gazebo tiago_navigation.launch public_sim:=true world:=pal_kitchen base_type:=omni_base arm:=false end_effector:=false map:=$HOME/.pal/tiago_maps/configurations/tiago_kitchen
 ```

-To localize the robot, run the following command:
+To localize the robot, run the following command in a separate terminal:

 ```